-Priority 6: Distance
+Priority 6: Distance (outside of the designated area)

-Any remaining places will be offered based on proximity of the child's home address to the school.
-Distances will be measured in a straight line using the computerised system as specified by Sutton Council.
+Any remaining places will be offered to students living outside of the designated area based on proximity of the child's home address to the school.
+Distances will be measured in a straight line distance using the computerised system as specified by Bracknell Forest Council.